Tuckmd/Tuckmd.github.io/_pages/about.md

 ## Work and Resources

 Thank you for your interest in my work.
-On this site you can find links and descriptions of my publications, a map of my presentations, and other CV items.
-I also build and post research analytics tools and occasionally write about research methodology.
-You can find these in the Blogs section.
+On this site you can find links and descriptions of my [publications](/publications/), a [map of my presentations](/talkmap.html), and other CV items.
+I also build and post [research analytics tools](/posts/2024/01/author-analytics/) and occasionally write about research methodology.
+You can find these in the [Blog](/year-archive/) section.

 If you are interested in collaborating on a project, please feel free to reach out.